UnigramDev/unigram.me/README.md

 ## Features
 - Adaptive design that works on both small and large devices.
 - Social sharing metadata for sharing cards.
+- Themed screenshots: classical composers.
+Can you find which composer is the user?
+There is a hint in one screenshot.
+- Platform specific favicons for saving on home/desktop/favorites (Android, iOS, Windows 10, Apple touch bar, Opera Speed dial).

 ## Contributing
 The addition of new sections and features is reserved to the Unigram Development Team, however bug and performance related contributions are warmly welcome.